DR & AJU: AJU International Law Group

-DR & AJU LLC
+D&A LLC

-The economic downturn from the global 2007-2008 financial crisis forced both Daeryook (DR) and AJU to close overseas offices.
+The economic downturn from the 2008 financial crisis forced both Daeryook (DR) and AJU to close overseas offices.
 Growth resumed after the 2009 merger.
 Both firms had around 50 attorneys each in 2008 for a total of 100, but in 2020 the combined firm has nearly 220 attorneys.
 The firm has been noted for work in “David vs. Goliath” cases where it represented the smaller party.
 DR & AJU entered into an association with UK/German firm Taylor Wessing and its Singaporean office RHTLaw Taylor Wessing in 2014, making the firm the Seoul office of Taylor Wessing's ASEAN Plus Group of law firms.

 Corporate social responsibility

 As of April 2017, six DR & AJU attorneys are participating in the Ministry of Justice (South Korea)-backed 9988 SME Support Group.
 The attorneys provide pro bono advise to SMEs looking to expand production through exports.
 The firm also supports Happitory, a social organization founded in part by DR & AJU Partner Yongsuk Kwon.
 In addition to providing support for at-risk youth and others in need in Korea and abroad, the group also runs "내 안의 감옥" (The Prison Inside Me), a retreat that aids those suffering from the stress of modern living.
 In 2016, the firm signed the NGO MoU Rainbow Chian which assists foreign students, workers and tourists or ethnic minorities experiencing difficulties in Korea.
 DR & AJU will give initial consultations pro bono, and Rainbow Chian will retain the firm to handle complicated cases.